Enter the Void: Plot

-Linda becomes pregnant, loses her job as a stripper, and has an abortion.
-Alex is forced into hiding on the streets after Oscar's dealer, Bruno, breaks up the drug ring.
 Linda wishes she had gotten involved with Alex instead of Mario as Oscar wanted.
 On one occasion, Linda wishes that Oscar would come back to life; Oscar then enters Linda's head and experiences her dream in which he wakes up at the morgue, from which his body is taken to be cremated.
 Greatly distressed by the presence of her deceased brother's cremated remains in her home, and constantly plagued by nightmares about the loss of him, she dumps the ashes down the drain of her kitchen sink.
 Meanwhile, Victor argues with his mother over her involvement with Oscar, and he is thrown out of the house.
 He then visits Linda to apologize for his role in Oscar's death.
 However, when he also accuses Linda of complicity in her brother's death, she angrily chases Victor away, demanding that he kill himself.

 Oscar hovers over Tokyo and lands on a plane, in which Oscar's mother breast-feeds a baby Oscar.
 Linda and Alex take a taxi to a Tokyo love hotel and have sex.
 Oscar moves among hotel rooms and observes several other couples having sex in various positions.
 He also spots Victor giving fellatio to a man in one of the rooms, with another man watching and taking his belt off.
 Each couple emanates flashes of light from their genitals.
 Oscar enters Alex's head and witnesses the sex with Linda from Alex's perspective.
 He then travels inside Linda's vagina to witness Alex's penis thrusting into it, then observes his ejaculation and follows the channel of sperm into the fertilization of his sister's ovum.
 The final scene is shot from the perspective of a baby being born, with the camera focus strongly blurred, making it unclear who the woman in the scene is.
 (Note: According to the director, this is a flashback to Oscar's birth in the form of a false memory.)